U.S. pushing for North Korean sanctions at U.N.

 U.S. officials are also seeking to reassure Tokyo as it confronts almost daily challenges from China over the sovereignty of other disputed islets in a separate, more dangerous, territorial row.

-"We have very great confidence in the leadership in both Japan and South Korea to recognise the strongest, best interests of both countries to maintain that positive trajectory going forward," Campbell said.
+"We have very great confidence in the leadership in both Japan and South Korea to recognize the strongest, best interests of both countries to maintain that positive trajectory going forward," Campbell said.

 (Additional reporting by Louis Charbonneau at the United Nations; Editing by Paul Tait)